g1obal/champ-helpers/README.md

 ## Installation
-Installation is not required since all scripts work as long as *champio* package is located in the same directory with the corresponding script (or included in PATH variable), and the environment meets the library/package requirements.
+Installation is not required since all scripts work as long as *champio* package is located in the same directory with the corresponding script (or included in PYTHONPATH environment variable), and the environment meets the library/package requirements.

 If the package is installed, *champio* package does not have to be in the same directory with the scripts that are used.